LiorKogan/V1/README.md

 ![V1](Pictures/Q143.png)

-When there are several pattern-entities with the same entity-tag - some may be latent (implicit or explicit) while others are not.
+When several pattern-entities have the same entity-tag, some may be latent (implicit or explicit) while others are not.
 See Q337, Q339.

 Concrete, typed, and untyped entities may all be latent - implicit or explicit.